Waxwing: Etymology

 Bombycilla, the genus name, is Vieillot's attempt at Latin for "silktail", translating the German name Seidenschwänze.
-Vieillot analyzed motacilla, Latin for wagtail, as mota for "move" and cilla, which he thought meant "tail"; however, Motacilla actually combines motacis, a mover, with the diminutive suffix -illa.
+Vieillot thought that motacilla, Latin for wagtails, was derived from mota for "move" and cilla, which he thought meant "tail"; however, Motacilla actually combines motacis, a mover, with the diminutive suffix -illa.
 He then combined this "cilla" with the Latin bombyx, meaning silk.

 Description

 Waxwings are characterised by soft silky plumage.
-They have unique red tips to some of the wing feathers where the shafts extend beyond the barbs; in the Bohemian and cedar waxwings, these tips look like sealing wax, and give the group its common name.
+They have unique red tips to the secondary feathers of the wing (most obvious in adult Bohemian waxwing and cedar waxwing, often absent in Japanese waxwing, and sometimes absent in immatures of the other two), where the shafts extend beyond the barbs; these tips look like sealing wax, and give the group its common name.
 The legs are short and strong, and the wings are pointed.
 The male and female have the same plumage.
-All three species have mainly brown plumage, a black line through the eye and black under the chin, a square-ended tail with a red or yellow tip, and a pointed crest.
-The bill, eyes, and feet are dark.
+All three species have mainly pale grey-brown plumage, a black line through the eye, and black under the chin, a square-ended tail with a red or yellow tip, and a pointed crest.
+The bill, eyes, and feet are blackish.
 The adults moult between August and November, but may suspend their moult and continue after migration.
 Calls are high-pitched, buzzing or trilling monosyllables.

-Behavior
+Behaviour

 Diet

-These are arboreal birds that breed in northern forests.
-Their main food is fruit, which they eat from early summer (strawberries, mulberries, and serviceberries) through late summer and fall (raspberries, blackberries, cherries, and honeysuckle berries) into late fall and winter (juniper berries, grapes, crabapples, mountain-ash fruits, rose hips, cotoneaster fruits, dogwood berries, and mistletoe berries).
+These are arboreal birds that breed in northern taiga forests.
+Their main foods are insects, which they eat in spring and summer (and if available, at other times of the year) and fruit, which they eat from early summer (strawberries, mulberries, and serviceberries) through late summer and autumn (raspberries, blackberries, cherries, and honeysuckle berries) into late autumn and winter (rowan, cotoneaster, viburnum fruit, crabapples, rose hips, dogwood berries, juniper cones, grapes, and mistletoe berries); the juicy berries of rowans are the most important.
 They pluck fruit from a perch or occasionally while hovering.
 In spring they replace fruit with sap, buds, and flowers.
-In the warmer part of the year they catch many insects by gleaning or in midair, and often nest near water where flying insects are abundant.
+In warmer periods of the year they catch many insects by gleaning or by flycatching in midair, and often nest near water where flying insects are abundant.